SHihozs/Trading/README.md

   5) if you want to be *root* using *ID = root & PW = 123*

 # NOTE
- - IN MY CODE HAVE A THAI COMMEMT
+ - IN MY CODE HAVE A THAI COMMENT
- - I attached some example website but it's include thai and english language.
+ - I attached some example websites but it includes Thai and English language.